 As a result of this CARES Group completed an Occupational Hygiene Risk Assessment.
 The assessment assessed activities on board the FPSO focusing primarily on (but not limited to) environmental factors; and, chemical, physical and biological agents.

 The assessment identified the majority of the work activities within the three main departments, identified potential occupational hazards and how the hazards are managed; identified SEG’s and established hazard profiles for each one.

 Passive Sampling Badges were used to measure personal exposure to benzene following method reference MDHS88 and Charcoal Sorbent Tubes following BSEN 13649.
 Personal exposure to glutaraldehyde was measured using 226-119,2,4 DNPH treated sorbent tubes following reference NIOSH 2016.

-CARES continue to support the management of the Jubilee Oil Field.
+CARES Group continues to support the management of the Jubilee Oil Field.